fraunhoferportugal/tsfel/README.md

 | Sum absolute diff       |         1          |
 | Zero crossing rate      |         1          |
 | Neighbourhood peaks     |         1          |

+\* Disabled by default due to its longer execution time compared to other features.

 #### Spectral domain